 Students not meeting the stated admission requirements may be granted conditional admission status upon review by the MBA Admission Committee.
-The MBA Admission Committee is comprised of the Director of the MBA Program, Associate Dean of the Business Administration Department, and the Vice President for Academic Affairs.
+The MBA Admission Committee is comprised of the Director of the MBA Program, Chair of the Business Administration Department, and the Vice President for Academic Affairs.
 Students granted conditional admission status may be required to complete additional coursework within the four domains of management, accounting, marketing, and finance.
-Students should consult with the Director of the MBA Program to correct any admission deficiencies
+Students should consult with the Director of the MBA Program to correct any admission deficiencies.

 Conditional admission status will be determined by the TWU Enrollment and Academic Status Committee should the MBA Admissions Committee be unable to reach a unanimous decision.
+Conditional admission is removed upon successful completion of six (6) graduate hours with a 3.0 GPA.